apache/hertzbeat/home/docs/download.md

 ## The Latest Release

 :::tip
-Previous releases of HertzBeat may be affected by security issues, please use the latest one. tes
+Previous releases of HertzBeat may be affected by security issues, please use the latest one. te
 :::

 | Version |    Date    |                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                            Download                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                             |                              Release Notes                              |